khonsulabs/bonsaidb/book/src/about/access_models.md

 In this model, the local storage element is hidden; Each server has its own storage.
 This model is very similar from the viewpoint of your server and client code -- the primary difference is that the server-side connection is being established using the cluster crate.
 From the client's perspective, the cluster behaves as a single entity -- sending a request to any server node will result in the same result within the cluster.

-All features of PliantDB will be designed to work in cluster mode seamlessly. `PubSub` will ensure that subscribers will receive messages regardless of which server they're connected to.
+All features of PliantDb will be designed to work in cluster mode seamlessly. `PubSub` will ensure that subscribers will receive messages regardless of which server they're connected to.